Kaspaaro/React_Three.js_Audio_Visualizer/README.md

-# Piano Made with React and three.js/React-fiber(three.js)
+# Visualizer Made with React and three.js/React-fiber(three.js)
 3D Enviroment (Canvas and scene) that holds a Visualizer

 Little project i made for fun.